 Somehow whenever Lily needs to nurse, I will magically wake up.
-She’s never cried when she was hungry during the night.
+She has never cried when she was hungry during the night.
 When she was younger, I would wake up and she would only be squishing her face, rooting around, and fussing a bit.
 How I knew to wake up without her crying I will never know.
-Now that she’s older, I still weirdly wake up at the same time she is hungry without her crying.
+Now that she’s older, I still weirdly wake up at the same time she is hungry without her having to cry.

 Co-sleeping is not for everyone and that is completely fine.
 Everyone parents their children differently and sleeping arrangments are just one way we all differ.

 However, if co-sleeping is something you’re passionate about but are worried you will be putting your child in danger, just know that there are so many steps you can take to make sure you are creating a safe sleep environment for your baby.